bbauska/W3Cx-4of5-thru-May-2024/README.md

 <p align="center" width="100%">
 <img src="./images/image143.png"
   style="width:3.5in;height:3.5in"
-  alt="sprite sheet for a robot jump" />
+  alt="Sprite sheet for a robot jump." />
 </p>

 Whereas the walking robot posture is made of 16 sprites, the jumping